 Burnet Police Officer Jose Meza went into law enforcement for one primary reason.

-“Jose had a big heart,” said his wife, Christina Meza.
+“Jose had a big heart,” said his wife, Cristina Meza.
 “One of the biggest things about Jose is he had this desire to serve.
 His biggest calling was to be a public servant.”

 Project 316’s annual fundraiser is Saturday, Oct.
 2. It features two main events: the Project 316 5K starting at 8 a.m. at R.J.
 Richey Elementary, 500 E. Graves St. in Burnet; and a concert and live auction from 5-9:30 p.m. at Haley-Nelson Park, 101 Garden Trails Drive in Burnet.